 Château Margaux is a Premier Cru and one of the world’s leading wine producers.
-Since it was built in the early 19th century, the Bordeaux estate has evolved to meet changing operational requirements, but no longer had the capacity to adapt to meet future needs.
-Following a strategic masterplan, the practice was asked to design the first visible building on the estate since the Château and the existing cellars were completed two hundred years ago.
-In addition to a large winery, the Nouveau Chai, the project includes a Vinothèque, and the refurbishment of existing buildings and the historic Orangery – together, these provide state of the art facilities to support this leading wine producer in its continued quest for excellence.
+Since it was built in the early 19th century, the Bordeaux estate has evolved to meet changing operational requirements, but no longer has the capacity to adapt to meet future needs.
+Following a strategic masterplan, the practice was asked to design the first new visible building on the estate since the Château and the existing cellars were completed two hundred years ago.
+In addition to a large new winery, the Nouveau Chai, the project includes a new Vinothèque, as well as the refurbishment and retrofitting of existing buildings and the historic Orangery – together, these provide state of the art facilities to support this leading wine producer in its continued quest for excellence.

 Located in the north of the site, the 640-square-metre Orangery – the oldest structure on the estate – has been completely refurbished.
 Over time, the historic building had been altered and its character lost.
 The recent additions have been removed and the fabric of the original structure has been restored.
 This has included revealing and opening up the large south-facing windows to create a light-filled winter garden, which provides a flexible space for events.
 The Orangery once again protects orange and lemon trees during the winter months, and at harvest time is used as a refectory.